Implementing an agentic AI security structure in the UK

 • Incident playbooks: define the steps to quarantine an agent, revoke credentials, replay logs and restore services.
 Practice the playbook with tabletop exercises.

-Concrete controls you can implement in weeks
+Controls you can put in place in weeks

 • Enforce short-lived credentials via an identity broker.
 Rotate tokens every few minutes for autonomous agents that act without human presence.